Variable Fonts Guide 2026:

 - You need extreme compatibility (IE)

 I still don't use variable fonts for every project.
 Sometimes two static weights really are the right answer.
 But now I check.
-I open FontPreview, see the file size, count the weights I actually need, and make a real decision instead of just guessing.
+I open FontPreview, see the file size using our variable font axes preview, count the weights I actually need, and make a real decision instead of just guessing.

 Still skeptical?
 That's okay.
-Test one variable font on your next project.
+Test one variable font on your next project using our online typography workspace.
 You'll see.